-Since the lockdown due to COVID-19, Board and Committee meetings have been held via Microsoft Teams.
-All Governors had previously been issued with an iPad to facilitate paperless meetings and, prior to the lockdown, were provided with training on how to use Microsoft Teams.
+Board and Committee meetings are held in person, with attendance via Microsoft Teams being facilitated for those members unable to attend in person.
+All Governors have been issued with an iPad to facilitate paperless meetings and have been provided with training on how to use Microsoft Teams.